bensenescu/sst-feature-flag/README.md

 ## OpenFeature

-The API for evaluating flags is designed based on the [openfeature.dev](https://openfeature.dev) spec.
+The API for evaluating flags follows the [openfeature.dev](https://openfeature.dev) spec.
 This is a project that defines a standard and sdk for flags so that people aren't tied to a specific sass vendor, oss project, or handrolled solution.